 To successfully obtain the entrepreneur visa, the applicant must:

 Once you are able to demonstrate the requirements the initial visa is granted for a period of 3 years.

 How do I extend my Tier 1 Entrepreneur Visa?

 The option to extend (Tier 1 Entrepreneur Visa Extension) for up to two years is available, however, the application for the visa or extension is very complex so we recommend getting advice from an immigration expert as you are required to demonstrate that your business plan has been successful.
-You also have the option to settle in the UK on this category.
-Call us on 020 7887 1916, complete the online contact form or drop us a line on Social media.
+The list of documents required in support of your application is very complex.
+Call us on 020 7887 1916, complete the online contact form or email us at email@example.com.

 To be eligible for a Tier 1 Entrepreneur Visa:

 There are different eligibility requirements depending on whether you have access to funds of £50,000 or £200,000.